 Upstairs diners will find a refined atmosphere with panoramic views of yachts on the Intracoastal Waterway, an extensive wine list, and seafood specialties such as seared diver scallops and miso-glazed sea bass.

 While visiting Fort Lauderdale, my cousin and I shared a delicious smoked fish dip downstairs at the Aqua Bar.
 If you are looking for casual dockside dining, come here to enjoy Florida fried shrimp tacos, live music, and a front-row view of the nightly tarpon feeding.

 This beautiful waterfront restaurant offers a sophisticated atmosphere for al fresco dining at its 80-seat dockside patio lounge.
-If the yachts docked outside aren’t reminder enough, nautically chic decor and a gourmet seafood menu quickly remind you of the coastal locale.
+If the yachts docked outside aren’t enough of a reminder, the nautically chic decor and a gourmet seafood menu will quickly remind you of the coastal locale.

-On the rainy October day I dined at Boatyard, my dinner companion and I enjoyed our seafood dishes in the open-air dining room with a view out to the white boats docked outside.
-I selected the grouper piccata with wilted spinach, cured tomato, and capers in a luscious lemon Chardonnay butter paired with a glass of crisp Sauvignon Blanc.
+On a rainy October day, I dined in the open-air dining room of Boatyard.
+With cover from the rain, my dinner companion and I enjoyed our seafood dishes and view out to the white boats docked outside.
+For my entree, I selected the grouper piccata with wilted spinach, cured tomato, and capers in a luscious lemon Chardonnay butter paired with a glass of crisp Sauvignon Blanc.

 Whether you dine here for lunch, dinner, or Sunday brunch, don’t miss dessert!
 The key lime doughnut holes topped with fresh strawberries were fantastic.